 The classic cab color in London is black—slightly more difficult to spot than NYC’s yellow taxis.
-But in high-trafficked areas, “hackney carriages” are easy to find (especially because of their unique design).
-As is the case in NYC, look for one with its yellow light on.
+But as in NYC, look for one with its yellow light on.
 If the light is off, that cab is not in service.

 A meter will tell you your fare at the end of the trip.
 Licensed taxis are required to have a working credit card reader.
 To drive one mile, expect to pay around £7 to £8.
-Cabs are convenient, but if your budget is top-of-mind, reserve taxis for times when you’ve wandered far from the Tube or are out past midnight.
-It’s polite to tip your cabbie 10–15%, but many people simply round their fare to the nearest pound and tell the driver to keep the change.
+Locals say that cabs are convenient, but if your budget is top-of-mind, reserve taxis for times when you’ve wandered far from the Tube or are out past midnight.
+They note that it's polite to tip your cabbie 10–15%, but many people simply round their fare to the nearest pound and tell the driver to keep the change.

 Fun fact: In order to be licensed as a driver, London cabbies must first master “The Knowledge”—an encyclopedic memory of London’s 25,000 streets and landmarks.
 Thought to be one of the most difficult tests in the world, The Knowledge often takes years of studying to pass.

-London is not Amsterdam.
-It’s not made for cyclists, though improvements to cycling routes are continuously being made.
+London is not made for cyclists, though improvements to cycling routes are in progress.
 A bike is considered a vehicle so traffic laws must be obeyed.
 This means riding on the left side of the road.
 If you’re determined to tour the city on two wheels, consider consulting a local for the best paths away from traffic.